Local Interpretations for Explainable Natural Language Processing: A Survey: Discussion and Conclusion

-By going through the current local interpretable methods in the field of NLP, we identified several limitations and research gaps that to be overcame to develop the explanations that can stably and faithfully explain the model's decisions and can be easily understood and trusted by users.
-Firstly, as we have stated in section \ref{sec: Explainability vs Interpretability}, there is currently non-unified definitions of interpretability across the interpretable method works.
-While some researchers distinguish the interpretability and explainability as two separate concepts \cite{rudin2018please} with different difficulty level, many works use them of the synonyms of each other, and our work also follows this way to include diverse works.
-However, such ambiguous definition of interpretability/explainability leads to the inconsistent interpretation validity for the same interpretable method.
-For example, the debates about whether the attention weights can be used as a valid interpretation/explanation between \citet{wiegreffe2019attention} and \citet{jain2019attention} is due to the conflicting definition.
-The argument of \citet{jain2019attention} is based on that only the faithful interpretable methods are truly interpretable, while \citet{wiegreffe2019attention} argued that attention is explanation if we accept that explanation should be plausible but not necessarily faithful as proposed by \cite{rudin2018please}.
-Thus, we need an unified and legible definition of interpretability that should be broadly acknowledged and agreed to help with the further development of valid interpretable methods.
+By going through the current local interpretable methods in the field of NLP, we identified several limitations and research gaps to be overcome to develop explanations that can stably and faithfully explain the model's decisions and be easily understood and trusted by users.
+Firstly, as we have stated in section \ref{sec: Explainability vs Interpretability}, there is currently no unified definition of interpretability across the interpretable method works.
+While some researchers distinguish interpretability and explainability as two separate concepts \cite{rudin2018please} with different difficulty levels, many works use them as synonyms of each other, and our work also follows this way to include diverse works.
+However, such an ambiguous definition of interpretability/explainability leads to inconsistent interpretation validity for the same interpretable method.
+For example, the debate about whether the attention weights can be used as a valid interpretation/explanation between \citet{wiegreffe2019attention} and \citet{jain2019attention} is due to the conflicting definition.
+The argument of \citet{jain2019attention} is based on the fact that only the faithful interpretable methods are truly interpretable, while \citet{wiegreffe2019attention} argued that attention is an explanation if we accept that explanation should be plausible but not necessarily faithful as proposed by \cite{rudin2018please}.
+Thus, we need a unified and legible definition of interpretability that should be broadly acknowledged and agreed to help further develop valid interpretable methods.